 - Offer courses on relevant issues during the Annual EAU Congress and in other EAU-organised meetings in close cooperation with other EAU Sections;

-- Offer a literature service to office urologists focussing particularly on research outcomes directly related to their specialty.
+- Offer a literature and slide service to office urologists focussing particularly on research outcomes directly related to their specialty; and

 The ESUO works within the EAU’s organizational structure with planned activities that complement the EAU’s core mission.
-Currently, there are Section members representing Germany, Switzerland, and Austria.
 The Section Chairman is responsible for the ESUO’s organizational work.
 As a relatively new EAU Section, the ESUO is working to recruit more office urologists from other European countries.

-Our members can look forward to half-day ESUO meetings during the Annual EAU Congress, and we also intend to organize, under the auspices of the EAU, sessions at meetings of the national urological societies. ll these meetings are planned and run by office urologists with the goal to look into issues that affect the daily practice of office urology.
-The Scientific Programme of these sessions will be led by scientific and clinical experts who will examine the latest developments and provide updates in key topics.
+Our members can look forward to half-day ESUO meetings during the Annual EAU Congress, and we also organize, under the auspices of the EAU, sessions at meetings of the national urological societies and comparable associations.
+These meetings are planned and run by office urologists with the goal to look into issues that affect the daily practice of office urology.
+The Scientific Programme of these sessions will be supported by scientific and clinical experts who will examine the latest developments and provide updates in key topics.
 Our meetings will be interactive, practical and will offer a platform for a thorough evaluation of current treatment approaches.

 In cooperation with EAU Education Office, the European School of Urology and other EAU Sections, we intend to create webinars and e-courses for learning at home.

 To create a strong and representative network of office urologists, we welcome your feedback and interest to join our community.
-Drop us an e-mail, addressed to the ‘EAU Section of Urologists in Office, to: email@example.com
+Drop us an e-mail, addressed to the ‘EAU Section of Outpatient and Office Urology, to: firstname.lastname@example.org